 - Onboarding documents

 There are many forms of documentation, and if you want to know about one that fits your needs, you can contact us to speak with one of our professional technical writers.

 So how do you create process documentation?
 This section will cover step-by-step everything you need to get started.
 You could even call this a process document itself.

 Once you have identified the area in your business that needs improvement, identifying why and how your business can benefit from documenting a process is essential.
-It is crucial for the rest of the company to know and be on board with adopting a new process that will break old habits.
+The rest of the company must know and be on board with adopting a new process that can break old habits.
 It is also a good idea to briefly describe the objective.

 2. Define the process scope and parameters

 A brief statement will sufficiently describe what is included in the process scope.
 Then it would be best if you established the parameters.

 It is essential to define the parameters of the process; otherwise, you could get off track.
 As I mentioned earlier, it is optional to document the process of an entire project.
 Every project is unique, and your company will benefit more if you can establish where the process of a task begins and ends.